March incident: Background and history

 The project was underwritten by a 200,000-yen donation by Yoshichika Tokugawa, ultra-rightist member of the House of Peers, son of the last daimyō of Nagoya, founder of the Tokugawa Art Museum, Nagoya and Emperor Shōwa's second cousin.

-Ultra-rightist civilian organizations led by Kanichiro Kamei and Shūmei Ōkawa fomented a commotion outside the Diet Building in Tokyo late in February 1931.
+Ultra-rightist civilian organizations led by Kan'ichirō Kamei and Shūmei Ōkawa fomented a commotion outside the Diet Building in Tokyo late in February 1931.
 However, due to logistical difficulties, the disturbance failed to attract enough people, and the hoped-for riot failed to occur.
 Hashimoto consulted Ōkawa, who wrote to Ugaki on 3 March explaining the plot and demanding the call-out of troops and action on the general’s part.
 Ugaki, either lukewarm from the start or having a change in heart after seeing the failure of the riot to take off, refused to cooperate.
 He had hopes of becoming head of the Rikken Minseitō party, and thus had a chance of becoming prime minister by legal means rather than a coup.
 It is also likely that Ugaki foresaw that a military dictatorship would alienate powerful sectors of the Japanese elite (bureaucrats, court nobles, zaibatsu industrialists, etc.) whose support he would need in case of a total war.

 The plotters again attempted to start a riot on 17 March (two days before the planned coup d'état was to take place), but again the projected 10,000 rioters failed to materialize, the leaders were arrested, and the whole affair disintegrated.